-By Lemma 9 and Little's Law, this yields a lower bound for the average delay that is within a factor of 2n-1 of the upper bound.
+By Lemma 9 and Little's Law, this yields a lower bound for the average delay that is within a factor of 2n - 1 of the upper bound for the array.

-4.4 The strength of the lower bound
+4.4.
+The Strength of the Lower Bound

 For most networks, the bound given in Theorem 12 is clearly not tight.
 Using the maximum expected remaining distance to bound the expected remaining number of services appears excessive.
 However, the example of a linear array of queues again demonstrates that the bound given is essentially the best possible in general.
-One might also think that \bar{d} could be replaced by \bar{n}2 , the expected number of queues a packet travels through.
-Indeed, the author made this mistake in an earlier version of the paper [11].
+One might also think that $\bar{d}$ could be replaced by $\bar{n}2$ , the expected number of queues a packet travels through.
+Indeed, the author made this mistake in an earlier version of this paper [11].
 However, the remaining distance a packet has left to travel depends on its location, and the distribution of packet locations is not, in general, independent of the number of packets.